beezwax/filemaker-facter/README.md

 ```

 ###process_and_email.rb
-This script can be found inside copy_to_facter/filemaker folder.
+This script can be found inside **copy_to_facter/filemaker** folder.
 By post-processing the Facter reports it provides a number of features:
 * convert disk & network stats into graph
 * send email when more than x errors are found
 * send email if required components are not running
 * send email if too few files are online

+In order for the email feature to work, you must edit the script to set various email related variables.

 Parameters are:
 * **--components name[,...]** If the named components are not running email is sent